ilg-deprecated/arm-none-eabi-gcc-build/README.md

 ## Prepare release

-To prepare a new release,
+To prepare a new release:

 - download the new _Source Invariant_ archive
-- copy/paste the files over `arm-gcc-original-scripts.git` files (except
+- copy/paste the files and override the `arm-gcc-original-scripts.git` files
-  the PDF)
+  (except the PDF);
-- commit it with a message like **8-2018-q4-major**; also add a tag
+- commit with a message like **8-2018-q4-major**; also add a tag;
-- check differences from the previous version
+- check differences from the previous version;
 - determine the GCC version (like `7.2.1`) and update the `scripts/VERSION` file; the format is `7.2.1-1.1`.
 The fourth digit is the number of the ARM release of the same GCC version, and the fifth digit is the GNU MCU Eclipse release number of this version.
-- add a new set of definitions in the `scripts/container-build.sh`, with the versions of various components.
+- add a new set of definitions in the `scripts/container-build.sh`, with the versions of various components;
 - if newer libraries are used, check if they are available from the local git cache project.